-Equid-Nexus is a model that is based upon Internal Family Systems and Natural Lifemanship, that infuses internal and external attachment work to help people heal their traumas in real time.
+Equid-Nexus is a model that is based upon Internal Family Systems (IFS) and IFS informed EMDR and is focused on healing relational trauma by fostering relational consciousness.
+It infuses internal and external attachment work to help people heal their traumas in real time within a real relationship.
 A person heals through identifying what parts of themselves are holding emotional pain from past attachment ruptures.
-When these parts are identified the person can help them release the pain of their burdens by increasing their internal attunement to themselves, and change their interpersonal patterns by being present and focused on their growing relationship with their equine partner.
+When these parts are identified the person can help them release the pain of their burdens by increasing internal attunement to themselves, and change their interpersonal patterns by being present and focused on their growing relationship with their equine partner.

 Trauma Focused - Equine-Assisted Psychotherapy (TF-EAP)

-TF-EAP gives the client the direct opportunity to work through unhelpful or harmful self-perpetuating patterns, and understanding the different “parts” of the self that need healing and a corrective experience with an equine partner.
+TF-EAP gives the client the direct opportunity to work through unhelpful or harmful self-perpetuating patterns, projections and re-enactments, and to understand the different “parts” of the self that need healing and a corrective experience with an equine partner.
 Horses provide immediate feedback which gives the client a unique opportunity to try out new ways of connecting and communicating.
-Equine-Connected EMDR is currently offered on the ground.
+Internal Family Systems (IFS) informed Equine-Connected EMDR is currently offered on the ground.

-Whispering White Horse Stables is an equine-assisted psychotherapy facility that offers trauma focused programs to individuals, couples and families, and groups.
+Whispering White Horse Stables is an equine-assisted psychotherapy facility that offers trauma-focused programs to individuals, couples, and groups.
 EMDR and parts work is combined with Natural Lifemanship principles which results in a unique and powerful therapeutic model not offered anywhere else.
-I am a certified professional and trainer for Natural Lifemanship.
+I am an advanced certified professional and trainer for Natural Lifemanship.

-"The benefits to this work are astounding and include: self-regulation, improved connection through attachment and detachment, increased self-esteem and self-efficacy, improved mood, decreased anxiety, mindfulness, insight, and emotional, somatic and cognitive healing."
+"The benefits to this work are astounding and include: self-regulation, improved connection and relationship with self and others, increased self-esteem and self-efficacy, improved mood, decreased anxiety, mindfulness, insight, and emotional, somatic and cognitive healing."

 Why Horses?
 A Personal Journey of Growth and Healing

-At that point I realized “why horses”; they are living, breathing sentient beings as unique as humans are, with their own personalities, stories and ways of attaching, detaching, dissociating, ignoring, and resisting.
-Just like humans do in relationships.
+At that point I realized “why horses”; they are living breathing sentient beings just as unique as humans are, with their own personalities, stories and ways of attaching, detaching, dissociating, ignoring, and resisting - just like humans do in relationships.
 But unlike humans, horses are evolutionary wired to be in the moment (due to being a prey animal) and to provide feedback in the moment.
-Something us humans have difficulty with doing consistently.
+Something humans have difficulty consistently doing.

-My “why” had fascinated me and set fire to my curiosity to learn as much as I possibly could.
-I became a certified mental health professional with Eagala and a few years later I began the rigorous process of becoming dual certified as a mental health clinician and equine professional with the Natural Lifemanship Institute (NL), and now a trainer for NL.
+My “why” set fire to my curiosity to learn as much as I possibly could.
+I became a certified mental health professional with Eagala and a few years later I began the rigorous process of becoming advanced certified as a mental health clinician with the Natural Lifemanship Institute (NL), and became a trainer.
 This model utilizes the neurobiology of trauma and relationships and believes that “relationships are the vehicle for change”, which aligned perfectly with my in-office clinical psychotherapy work.